aumuaythai/aumt-website-frontend/guides/Admin.md

 If enable signups is checked in the admin section, members will be able to sign up for an event.
 The signup configuration options are:

-* Limit - how many members can sign up to an event before no more are allowed
 * Opens - the date the sign up form opens
 * Closes - the date the sign up form closes
+* Limit - how many members can sign up to an event before no more are allowed
 * Need Admin Confirmation - whether or not a signup needs to be confirmed by admin - this can be done under the signups section where admin can change `Paid?` to yes or no.
+* Include Drivers and Dietary Requirement Form - whether to put the driver and meal options on the form, used for camp
 * Open to Non Members - whether one must be logged in to see the form

-* Is Camp - whether to put the driver and meal options on the form
+Signups can be seen by clicking `View Signups` on the event from the admin section. .

 ## Members